 Genesys joins a number of business communications vendors recently announcing collaboration integrations with Google Cloud's new Contact Center AI solution.
 Genesys will integrate its own AI solution for customer service (Kate) with the natural language understanding capabilities of Google Cloud Contact Center AI to detect consumer intent, allowing businesses to predict and match the right resource (human, bot or a combination) to efficiently handle the customer inquiry or request.
 Kate has been developed around the company’s concept of “blended AI” which combines live agent interactions with AI, bots and machine learning.
 The Genesys-Google integration is already in an early adoption phase with selected clients.
 General availability is planned for early 2019.

 Google made a number of announcements at its annual Google Cloud Next 2018 cloud conference, including updates to its G Suite strategy, new artificial intelligence (AI) tools for developers and a new unified cloud approach.
-In news related to enterprise communications, the company announced new Google Cloud Contact Center AI as-a-service capabilities designed to work with existing partner contact center technology.
+In the area of enterprise communications, the company announced new Google Cloud Contact Center AI as-a-service capabilities designed to work with existing partner contact center technology.
 Contact Center AI is in limited trials today with nine contact center platform partners: Appian, Cisco, Five9, Genesys, Mitel, RingCentral, Twilio, Upwire and Vonage.
-In other news, Google has plans to roll out an enterprise version of its Google Voice service for G Suite users (Google Voice was launched for consumers in 2009).
+Google is also planning to roll out a business (enterprise) version of its Google Voice service for G Suite users (Google Voice was launched for consumers in 2009).
 Google Voice for enterprise users, currently in beta and expected to be generally available in early 2019, will integrate with other G Suite applications such as Hangout Meet and Google Calendar.
-In related news, Google has acquired Onward, a customer service automation tool developer that started out as the Agent Q virtual assistant for shoppers, but now offers a Visual Bot Builder for automating customer service.
+In other news, Google has acquired Onward, a customer service automation tool developer that started out as the Agent Q virtual assistant for shoppers, but now offers a Visual Bot Builder for automating customer service.

 Microsoft has introduced a free, standalone version of the Microsoft Teams group chat platform that does not require a subscription to Microsoft’s Office 365 (previously, Teams has been only available to Office 365 commercial customers with a Business Essentials or Business Premium plan, or an Enterprise E1, E3 or E5 plan).
 The free version (listed as in preview) supports 300 users maximum and includes unlimited messages and search, guest access, built-in Word, Excel, PowerPoint and OneNote, 140+ integrated apps and services, 1:1 and group online audio and video calls, 10 GB of shared file storage plus 2 GB per user, and more.
 (The paid versions of Teams have more features in the areas of user scale, file storage, meeting features, Microsoft and Office 365 services, analytics, security and administration.)
 Note from Microsoft: “Starting October 1, 2018, new Office 365 customers with fewer than 500 seats will be onboarded to Microsoft Teams and will not have access to Skype for Business Online.
 Tenants that are already using Skype for Business Online will be able to continue doing so (including provisioning new users) until they complete their transition to Microsoft Teams.”
 New Microsoft Team capabilities continue to roll out.
 Among the latest are a video call background blur feature, intelligent meeting recording, roles-based workflows, image annotation, expanded device support, improved developer tools and more.
 In other news, Microsoft is acquiring AI startup Lobe that makes a simple visual interface for developing and applying deep learning and AI quickly and without the need for writing code.